jdsoko/gamereview_api/README.md

 ### Scripts:

-Start the application
+Start the application:

 #### `npm start`

-Start nodemon for the application
+Start nodemon for the application:

 #### `npm run dev`

-Run the tests
+Run the tests:

 #### `npm test`